 Remembering Jackie Robinson’s fight with black nationalists over anti-Semitism

 Chadwick Boseman playing Jackie Robinson getting ready to take the field in the new film "42."
-(Legendary Pictures) NEW YORK (JTA) — Moviegoers who head this weekend to the AMC Magic Johnson Harlem 9 for the opening of “42” will see the story of how Jackie Robinson displayed legendary courage, class and talent in the face of immense pressure and racial hatred as he broke down baseball’s color barrier.… Read more »
+(Legendary Pictures) NEW YORK (JTA) — Moviegoers who head this weekend to the AMC Magic Johnson Harlem 9 for the opening of “42” will see the story of how Jackie Robinson displayed legendary courage, class and talent in the face of immense pressure and racial hatred as he broke down baseball’s… Read more »